 - i Tour Seoul

 - Learn Korean (or search up any Korean language app)

 Top Food Places We Tried

 - Chuncheon Dak Galbi

 - Mr. Pizza

-- Certainly there are sights to see but the main few can be counted on your fingers.
-Next time I would really like to see more of the country side and cities to the east and south
+- There are certainly a number of sights to see but I'd say you can count the main ones with your fingers.
+Next time, I would really like to see more of the country side and cities to the east and south